Fukushima nuclear accident cleanup: Overview

 At the time of the initial event, 50 TEPCO employees remained onsite in the immediate aftermath to work to stabilize the plant and begin cleanup.

 Initially, TEPCO did not put forward a strategy to regain control of the situation in the reactors.
 Helmut Hirsch, a German physicist and nuclear expert, said "they are improvising with tools that were not intended for this type of situation".
 On 17 April 2011, however, TEPCO appeared to put forward the broad basis of a plan that included: (1) reaching "cold shutdown in about six to nine months;" (2) "restoring stable cooling to the reactors and spent fuel pools in about three months;" (3) putting "special covers" on Units 1, 3, and 4 starting in June; (4) installing "additional storage containers for the radioactive water that has been pooling in the turbine basements and outside trenches;" (5) using radio-controlled equipment to clean up the site; and (6) using silt fences to limit ocean contamination.
 Previously, TEPCO publicly committed to installing new emergency generators 20 m above sea level, twice the height of the generators destroyed by the tsunami on 11 March.
 Toshiba and Hitachi had both proposed plans for shuttering the facility.

 "Cold shutdown" was accomplished on 11 December 2011.
 From that point active cooling was no longer needed, but water injection was still required due to large water leaks.
 Long-term plans for Units 5 and 6 have not been announced, "but they too may need to be decommissioned".

 On 5 May 2011, workers entered reactor buildings for the first time since the accident.
 The workers began to install air filtration systems to clean air of radioactive materials to allow additional workers to install water cooling systems.

 In 2017, TEPCO announced that remote-controlled robots sent into the destroyed Unit 3 reactor buildings had found the reactor's melted uranium fuel, which had burned through the floor of the reactor vessel and settled in clumps on the concrete floor below.

 Scope of cleanup

-Japanese reactor maker Toshiba said it could decommission the earthquake-damaged Fukushima nuclear power plant in about 10 years, a third quicker than the American Three Mile Island plant.
+Japanese reactor maker Toshiba said it could decommission the earthquake-damaged Fukushima nuclear power plant in about 10 years, three times quicker than the American Three Mile Island plant.
 As a comparison, at Three Mile Island the vessel of the partially melted core was first opened 11 years after the accident, with cleanup activities taking several more years.

 TEPCO announced it restored the automated cooling systems in the damaged reactors in about three months, and had the reactors put into cold shutdown status in six months.